All Episodes

 Nothing else.

-We're not gonna discuss anything else.
+We're not going to discuss anything else.

-This is should be the Republican position.
+This should be the Republican position.

-None of that until we secure the border.
+None of that, until we secure the border.

 Once we stop the flow, then we begin the assimilation.

-That's our position or should be.
+That's our position, or should be.

-But that and that's what I heard Rubio saying.
+And that's what I heard Rubio saying.

 Well, good.